 A positive airway pressure device (CPAP, BPAP-ST,) may be considered medically necessary for the first three (3) months of therapy for those individuals with central sleep apnea (CSA) that have had an attended polysomnogram, performed on stationary equipment and meet ALL of the following criteria:

-Intraoral appliances (tongue-retaining devices or mandibular advancing/positioning devices) may be considered medically necessary in adult patients with OSA when ALL of the following criteria are met:
+Intraoral appliances (tongue-retaining devices or mandibular advancing/positioning devices) may be considered medically necessary in adult individuals with OSA when ALL of the following criteria are met:

 If the above coverage criteria are not met, for devices used for the treatment of OSA, the device is considered not medically necessary.
 There are many different types of appliances that basically fit into one of two categories, tongue retaining appliances, and mandibular repositioning appliances.
 Payment may be made for one (1) appliance.
 Additional appliances should be denied as not medically necessary.
 However, replacement of an oral appliance may be considered medically necessary when the item has reached the end of its five (5) year reasonable use lifetime, or when wear and tear renders the item non-functioning and not repairable, and the item is no longer under warranty.
 It will be necessary for the provider to submit medical records and/or additional documentation to determine coverage in this situation.